NitishSoftsave/PHPTestProject/README.md

 # PHPTestProject

-Installatin Steps:
+Setup notes:

 #Clone the Project to download the contents

- cd projects/
- git clone ...

 #Do composer install to have project dependencies

- cd my-project/
- composer install
+ - composer install

+#run the server with starting point of /public